IHDCYH Institute Advisory Board Members – Biographies

 Associate Professor of Pediatrics, University of British Columbia

-Dr. Souvik Mitra is an Associate Professor of Pediatrics at the University of British Columbia and a Clinician-Scientist at the BC Children’s Hospital Research Institute, Vancouver, Canada.
+Dr. Souvik Mitra is a staff Neonatologist at the BC Women's Hospital, Associate Professor of Pediatrics at the University of British Columbia and Clinician-Scientist at the BC Children's Hospital Research Institute, Vancouver, Canada.
 He completed his fellowship in Neonatal-Perinatal Medicine and MSc in Clinical Epidemiology from McMaster University and his PhD in Epidemiology and Applied Health Research from Dalhousie University.
+He holds a Diplomate of the Royal College of Physicians and Surgeons of Canada in Neonatal Hemodynamics and Targeted Neonatal Echocardiography.

 He is the Chair of the Fetus and Newborn Committee of the Canadian Pediatric Society, member of the Institute Advisory Board, Institute of Human Development, Child and Youth Health (IHDCYH) and the College of Reviewers, CIHR.
-He serves as an Associate Editor for the Cochrane Neonatal Group and co-chairs the Academic Committee of the Neonatal Hemodynamic Research Centre and the Evidence Based Practice for Improving Quality (EPIQ) Hemodynamic Group of the Canadian Neonatal Network.
+He serves as an Associate Editor for the Cochrane Neonatal Group and co-chairs the Academic Committee of the Neonatal Hemodynamic Research Centre.
+Additionally, he is the Research Director for the Division of Neonatology and co-Program Director of the Neonatal Hemodynamics and Targeted Neonatal Echocardiography program at BC Women's Hospital Vancouver.

 Taylor Morriseau

-University of Toronto/First Nations Health and Social Secretariat of Manitoba
+First Nations Health and Social Secretariat of Manitoba/University of Toronto

-She is committed to broader scientific and societal challenges encompassing Indigenous health, genomics, ethics, and science policy through advisory positions with the Chief Science Advisor of Canada, Research Canada, and the Native BioData Consortium (NBDC).
-She has been a recipient of the WXN Canada’s Most Powerful Women Top 100 Award, a Manitoba 150 Women Trailblazer Award, and a University of Manitoba Distinguished Young Alumni Award.
+She is committed to broader scientific and societal challenges encompassing Indigenous health, genomics, ethics, and science policy through advisory positions with CIHR-IHDCYH and the Native BioData Consortium (NBDC).
+She has been a recipient of the WXN Canada's Most Powerful Women Top 100 Award, a Manitoba 150 Women Trailblazer Award, and a University of Manitoba Distinguished Young Alumni Award.

 Michael Rieder